SCITAB: A Challenging Benchmark for Compositional Reasoning and Claim Verification on Scientific Tables: Data Analysis

-The NEI claims (bottom half; Table~\ref{tab:refuted and nei reason}) exhibit diverse reasoning types.
-For instance, except for not having enough matching evidence, open-domain knowledge is necessary for claims that require familiarity with specific terminologies such as BLEU.
-Lack of closed-domain knowledge is another reason for NEI, where a clear understanding of the model architecture mentioned elsewhere in the paper is necessary to verify the claim.
-Other reasons include the use of vague pronouns like ``it'' or ``this'' leading to ambiguity in the claim.
-These distinct refuted and NEI reasoning types underscore the unique features of \dataset, making it a more comprehensive and realistic representation of the challenges faced in real-world scientific fact-checking.
+The NEI claims (bottom half; Table~\ref{tab:refuted and nei reason}) also exhibit diverse reasoning patterns.
+The two most common features for unverifiable claims are insufficient evidence in the table and the lack of background knowledge.
+The lack of closed-domain knowledge is another reason for NEI, where additional information in the paper is necessary to verify the claim.
+Other reasons include the use of vague pronouns (\textit{e.g.}, ``it'', ``this'') brings ambiguity to the claim.
+These distinct refuted and NEI reasoning types highlight the unique features of \dataset, making it a more comprehensive and realistic representation of the challenges faced in real-world scientific fact-checking.